The-OpenROAD-Project-Attic/FastRoute/README.md

 Command line example:

 ````
-./FRlefdef -l input.lef -d input.def -o output.guide -a 0.3 -n 2 -m 9 -u false
+./FastRoute -l input.lef -d input.def -o output.guide -a 0.3 -n 2 -m 9 -u false
 ````

 ##### TCL commands

-FastRoute4-lefdef also have support for TCL commands.
+FastRoute also have support for TCL commands.
 These commands can be used through script or through a TCL shell.
 Currently, the tool have extra options in TCL commands/shell in comparison with command line options.

-To run FastRoute4-lefdef in interactive mode (TCL shell and TCL script), run the following command line:
+To run FastRoute in interactive mode (TCL shell and TCL script), run the following command line:

 ````
-./FRlefdef -c 1
+./FastRoute -c 1
 ````

 ##### Load and write files